Honors/CirqueServer/README.md

 Documentation
 -------------
-The specs for this API are located in `docs.md`.
+The specs for this API are located in `specs.md` and fully generated based on tests.